Lesbian Love and Sex in Art History

 However, we can get an idea of how lesbianism was viewed by society.
-One of the oldest examples of the depiction of lesbian erotic is the ancient Greek ceramic vessel you can see above.
+One of the oldest examples of the depiction of lesbian eroticism is the ancient Greek ceramic vessel you can see above.

 Also, Sappho lived in this period.
 Sappho was an Archaic Greek poetess from the island of Lesbos (from there the term lesbianism comes).
 Historians still discuss her sexuality.
 Still, according to her works, she was familiar with same-sex relationships.
 This is why later in history she was a huge inspiration for lesbian art.

-In the Roman Empire, paiderastia and lesbianism were not at the same level of acceptance.
+In the Roman Empire, pederasty and lesbianism were not at the same level of acceptance.
 Obviously, it was because of the strictly defined gender roles.
 On the other hand, the Bible condemned strongly both male and female same-sex relationships from the earliest days.